opticsensors/HVAC-predictive-control/README.md

 Self-Organizing Maps (SOMs) are a type of unsupervised neural network that are effective in mapping high-dimensional data onto a 2-dimensional grid.
 Each cell of the grid is a neuron that has the same dimensonality as the input data.
 This feature makes SOMs particularly useful for novelty detection in complex datasets, such as HVAC data.

+The output data from the first preprocessing step, after removing all non-working hours, is used for training.
+This data will be split into training and test sets randomly and then transformed using the mean and standard deviation of the training set.

 - **Visualization with PCA**: The results of the SOM, when superimposed with the training data, can be visualized using PCA.
 This helps in reducing the dimensionality of the data while preserving its essential patterns, making it easier to interpret the SOM output.

 ![SOM PCA](./data/figures/som_pca.png)

 - **Novelty Detection Metrics**:

-   - **KNN Approach**: This method involves using the KNN algorithm to measure the distance of each data point to its neighbors in the SOM grid.
+   - **K-nearest neighbors (KNN)**: This method involves using the KNN algorithm to measure the distance of each data point to its neighbors in the SOM grid.
 The distances indicate how similar a data point is to the trained patterns.
-Larger distances can signify novel or anomalous data points.
 Additionally, there is a filtering based on a minimum count criterion for BMUs.
+      - **Interpretation**: Larger distances signify novel or anomalous data points.

    - **Quantization Error (QE)**: This method uses the QE and compares it with the mean QE resulting from the SOM training process.
 If it is equal or less than the mean, its associated metric is 0.
 On the other hand, a QE bigger than the distance between the two further matching units, dmax, represents a metric value of 1.
 Finally, a QE bigger than the mean, and lower than dmax, will result in a metric value between 0 and 1.
-Its interpretation is: the closer to 1 is the metric, the better.
+Moreover, different ways of computing dmax are supported.
+      - **Interpretation**: The closer the metric is to 1, the less likely it is that the corresponding data point is an outlier.

 KNN                        |            QE